Soldier (1998 Indian film)

 Soldier is a 1998 Indian Hindi-language action thriller film directed by Abbas–Mustan, written by Sachin Bhowmick and Shyam Goel and produced by Tips Industries.
 The film stars Bobby Deol and Preity Zinta, alongside Rakhee Gulzar, Farida Jalal, Suresh Oberoi, Dalip Tahil, Sharat Saxena, Salim Ghouse and Ashish Vidyarthi in supporting roles.

-Soldier was released on 20 November 1998 and was a blockbuster became the second highest-grossing film of the year of Bollywood of India after Kuch Kuch Hota Hai.
+Soldier was released on 20 November 1998 and was a blockbuster.
+It became the second highest-grossing film of the year of Bollywood of India after Kuch Kuch Hota Hai.
 At the 44th Filmfare Awards, Soldier received 5 nominations, including Best Director (Abbas–Mustan) and Best Supporting Actress (Raakhee), and won 2 awards, including Best Female Debut (Zinta, also for Dil Se..).

 The film was remade in Dhallywood as Jamin Nai in 2000 and Tamil as Villu in 2009.